robmurtagh/personal-wiki/curl.md

 # cURL

-## Download raw site HTML
+## Download raw HTML

-Following commands allows us to see the original HTML etc before Javascript starts running and transforming the DOM:
+The following allows us to see the original HTML etc before Javascript starts running and transforming the DOM:

 ```bash
 curl -D - https://www.google.com/